 - Know what to do if an eye or other type of injury occurs.

 - Keep toys intended for older children out of the reach of younger ones.

 - Hold on to the product warranty documentation and user directions that come with the gifts.

 Toys That Have the Biggest Potential to Cause Eye Injuries

-World Against Toys Causing Harm, Inc. is a nonprofit organization that releases an annual list of the top 10 most unsafe toys of the year.
+There are many online resources to help adults select safe toys and gifts for children.
+One of the most popular is World Against Toys Causing Harm, Inc. (W.A.T.C.H.) which releases a “Ten Worst Toys” list each year.
 According to this year’s list, the top toys most likely to cause eye injuries are:

 If your child suffers an eye injury from a toy or gift, seek medical attention as soon as possible.

 Have a Safe and Happy Holiday Season